jrenaud90/TidalPy/Documentation/structures_x/layers/base_layer.md

 `viscoelastic_populated` says whether these are meaningful yet: it is `False` until the world's EOS solve fills the layer, and every getter returns NaN before then.

-**Vectorization:** every profile getter on this page accepts a float or an `np.ndarray` of radii and returns a matching scalar or same-shape array (evaluated in a C loop):
+Every profile getter on this page accepts a float or an `np.ndarray` of radii and returns a matching scalar or same-shape array, evaluated in a C loop:

 ```python
 import numpy as np